Shivendra690/Udacity-Self-Driving-Car/README.md

 These are projects I developed as a part of [Udacity Self Driving Car Nanodegree Program](https://www.udacity.com/drive).

 ## Relevant Projects
-You can also view my [robotic projects](https://github.com/Michael-Tu/Udacity-Robotics).
+You can also view my [robotic projects](https://github.com/Michael-Tu/Udacity-Robotics) and [computer vision projects](https://github.com/Michael-Tu/Udacity-Computer-Vision).

-These projects include but not limited to autonomus rover (environment mapping & sample extraction), robotic arm pick and place, robotic 3d perception, and autonomous drone follow.
+These projects include but not limited to facial recognition, facial keypoints detection, automatic image captioning, and landmark detection and localization using SLAM (simultaneous localization and mapping).

 ## Environment Setup
 Make sure you have Anaconda installed.
 Then, run `conda env create -f environment.yml` to install all necessary pacakges needed for all my projects.